 - C-c a t Show the global TODO list.
-This collects the TODO items from all agenda files (see Chapter 8 [Agenda views], page 37) into a single buffer.
-The buffer is in agenda-mode, so there are commands to examine and manipulate the TODO entries directly from that buffer (see Section 8.8 [Agenda commands], page 42). - C-c a T Like the above, but allows selection of a specific TODO keyword.
+This collects the TODO items from all agenda files (see Chapter 8 [Agenda views], page 39) into a single buffer.
+The buffer is in agenda-mode, so there are commands to examine and manipulate the TODO entries directly from that buffer (see Section 8.8 [Agenda commands], page 44). - C-c a T Like the above, but allows selection of a specific TODO keyword.
 You can also do this by specifying a prefix argument to C-c a t.
 With a C-u prefix you are prompted for a keyword.
-With a numeric prefix, the Nth keyword in org-todo-keywords is selected.
+With a numeric prefix, the Nth keyword in orgtodo-keywords is selected.
 The r key in the agenda buffer regenerates it, and you can give a prefix argument to this command to change the selected TODO keyword, for example 3 r.
-If you often need a search for a specific keyword, define a custom command for it (see Section 8.2 [Agenda dispatcher], page 38).
+If you often need a search for a specific keyword, define a custom command for it (see Section 8.2 [Agenda dispatcher], page 40).
+Matching specific TODO keywords can also be done as part of a tags search (see Section 7.3 [Tag searches], page 37).

 Remote editing of TODO items means that you can change the state of a TODO entry with a single key press.
-The commands available in the TODO list are described in Section 8.8 [Agenda commands], page 42.
+The commands available in the TODO list are described in Section 8.8 [Agenda commands], page 44.